description: 1997 chestnut Quarter horse type gelding

 length of time with SAFE: 9 years

 Honeycutt’s Story: Honeycutt was pulled from a feedlot in Yakima where he was scheduled to ship to slaughter.
 He bore three brands that seemed to indicate that he was an ex-bucking stock horse, and his ability to buck removed any doubt.
 He was healthy and sound, but terribly afraid of people.
 SAFE made several attempts to start Honeycutt under saddle but eventually we realized that it was too much for him and that he would never be safe to ride.
 Despite his fear, Honeycutt had lovely manners and was a wonderful horse to be around.
 Once we stopped trying to ride him, his artistic side began to bloom.
 He wrote beautiful haiku poetry which he shared on his blog, and was also an accomplished painter who worked both solo and in collaboration with other artists.
 He helped with many of the SAFE horses, including Chip, Owen, and most notably, Sinatra.
 Honeycutt quickly recognized that Sinatra was Special, and did much to help him navigate the turbulent waters of life.
-Honeycutt and Sinatra were adopted together in 2014, and now spend their days on a huge farm in Onalaska.
-Honeycutt left us with a website filled with his writing and poetry, which beautifully reflects the world through the eyes of a horse.
+Honeycutt and Sinatra were adopted together in 2014, but in 2019, they returned to SAFE.

 Hello to all my friends!
 I have something wonderful to share with you, but first I have a question to ask: Adoption — do you know this thing?
 Adoption is when someone says “Oh horse!
 Please come to my home and live there forever.
 There will be lovely hays and tasty, tasty grain for you, and also friends and fields and little houses.
 I am a good peoples and I want you to be my horse!”
 That is the thing called Adoption, and that is the thing that has happened for me and Sinatra.